M-Nomiya-79/use_obdata/README.md

 - `filter_by_recent_update`: Extracts files updated recently

 ### `src/llm_utils.py`
-Utilities for preparing data for LLMs.
+Utilities for preparing data for LLMs and interacting with the API.
-- `prepare_context_from_files`: Reads the content of the filtered files and formats them into a single context string with headers/footers, making it ready for LLM consumption.
+- `prepare_context_from_files`: Formats file content into a single context string.
+- `generate_summary_with_ollama`: Sends the context to Ollama and retrieves the summary.

 ## Usage